PoisotLab/ms_svd_networks/manuscript.md

 entropy under the null model.
 Negative values of $z_i$ reflect a network that has lower entropy than expected under the assumptions of the null model.
 In
-@fig:nullmod, we show that despite high *absolute* values of SVD entropy, ecological networks are not as complex as they *can* be.
+@fig:nullmod, we show that despite high *absolute* values of SVD entropy, ecological networks are not as complex as they *could* be.
 This is consistently true for both null models, and for the three types of networks that had a sufficient sample size.